Zimbra-Community/owncloud-zimlet/README.md

 ========================================================================

+### Prerequisites before installation
+  - A running Zimbra server with Zimbra Proxy
+  - A running ownCloud server

+If you are not running Zimbra proxy, you can either install it OR run a seperate nginx, apache or other proxy server.

 ### Configure your Zimbra Server
 Add a reverse proxy on your Zimbra to access ownCloud in the same domain.
 Open the template file and add the /owncloud location before the final `}`.